 - Scanning devices connected to the network to check for known exploits

-The cost of a professional ransomware removal service that includes full recovery (data decryption, malware removal, fixing corrupt files, etc.) can only be estimated after an evaluation.Â
+The cost of a professional ransomware removal service that includes full recovery (data decryption, malware removal, fixing corrupt files, etc.) can only be estimated after a professional evaluation.

 After the ransomware removal process ends, our experts also ensure that the decrypted data is accessible.
 Since ransomware often corrupts files, a ransomware data recovery service includes restoring files.